laelbarlow/amoebae/README.md

    ```

-3. If running on an HPC cluster (recommended) then you will need to generate
+3. If running AMOEBAE on an HPC cluster (recommended) then you will need to generate
    cluster configuration files so that snakemake knows how to submit jobs
    appropriately on your system.
 This is described in the [snakemake
    documentation on